Suzanna-Linn/slua/docs/scripts-floating-texts.md

 <h4>Bicolor</h4>
 <p>A floating text that scrolls using two colors for alternating lines:</p>
 <img src="images/bicolor.jpg" alt="Bicolor">
-<p>Floating text have only one color, and prims only one floating text.</p>
+<p>Floating texts have only one color, and prims only one floating text.</p>
-<p>We need two identical prims rezzed in the same position, each prim shows half of the lines in one color.</p>
+<p>We need two identical prims rezzed in the same position.
+Each prim shows half of the lines in one color.</p>
 <p>The script must be in both prims.
-It identifies what text and color to display with the prim description.
+It identifies what text and color to display using the prim description.
 The descriptions must be "floating 1" and "floating 2", as defined in the table primDecs in the script.</p>
 <pre class="language-slua"><code class="language-slua">-- floating text with vertical scroll in two colors

 local COLOR = {